 NOTE!
-The membrane functions as a dynamic seal in the valve seat as well as a hygienic static sealing against the valve head.
+The membrane has a tripple function: it serves as a dynamic seal towards the process side, it acts as a dynamic seal to activate cleaning/steaming and it constitutes a hygienic static sealing against the valve head.

 The table below describes the two fundamentally different ways of preparing the valve for sampling, 1) Chemical cleaning/disinfection and 2) Steaming: